PickNikRobotics/CMakeGuidelines/docs/index.md

 # CMakeGuidelines
 Collection of useful cmake tips.

+### 12/06/2023 Superfluous generator expressions
+All that `$<BUILD_INTERFACE:…>` and `$<INSTALL_INTERFACE:…>` stuff is only needed for libraries you are installing.
+Do not copy-paste that stuff onto your executable targets.
+That includes tests.
+Even if you install an executable you don’t need these generator expressions.
+Installed executables have no notion of include directories so you can use the much simpler form of target_include_directories which omits these.

 ### 05/18/2023 Fake targets and namespacing
 This code will configure, compile, and link without errors: target_link_library(my-library PUBLIC this-target-absolute-does-not-exist)